TeemuKoivisto/prosemirror-react-typescript-example/README.md

 Just the basic boilerplate needed to get going with this combo.

-Originally the editors and the React example app were served together, but since that is only acceptable for toy apps the editors are now run and compiled as individual libraries which the example-app imports.
+Originally the editors were served together with the React example app, but since that is only acceptable for toy apps the editors are now run and compiled as individual libraries which the example-app imports.

 ## How to install